GeNeHetX/PANCprAId/README.md

 Request access to the model weights from the Huggingface model page at: https://huggingface.co/mahmoodlab/UNI.

 ## Usage
-### Extract neoplasic features
+### Extract UNI features
-To use the model, you can use the following code:
+To extract UNI, you can use the following code, in the extractTiles folder:

 ```bash
 usage: python process_wsi.py [-h] --temp_dir TEMP_DIR [--wsi WSI] [--model_path MODEL] --device {cuda:0,cpu,mps}]